motxx/aperture-lnproxy/README.md

 └── tls.cert
 ```

-If you use Voltage Cloud, you can download `invoice.macaroon` by the following steps:
+If you use Voltage Cloud, you can download `admin|invoice.macaroon` by the following steps:
 * Voltage Cloud > Manage Access > Macaroon Bakery
-* Download `Type Invoice Default Invoice Macaroon`
+* Download `Type Admin|Invoice Default Invoice Macaroon`

 ### config/ directory